We pledge to make our Music Of The Spheres Tour as sustainable and low-carbon as possible, guided by three key principles:

-We pledge to cut our direct emissions by 50% compared to our previous tour (2016-17), and work with our partners and suppliers to reduce their impacts and emissions wherever possible.
-For remaining CO2 emissions we are creating a carbon fund for the drawdown of carbon via nature- and technology-based solutions.
+We pledge to cut the tour’s direct emissions by more than 50% compared to our previous tour (2016-17), and work with our partners and suppliers to reduce their impacts and emissions as much as possible.

-We will continue to capture climate impact data and calculate an accurate environmental footprint using the Greenhouse Gas (GHG) Protocol Framework and appropriate conversion factors.
+We will continue to capture climate impact data and calculate our environmental footprint using recognised standards and appropriate conversion factors.

-We will avoid fossil fuels and use clean energy and sustainable biomaterials wherever possible.
+We will avoid fossil fuels, use clean energy and use reusable and sustainable biomaterials wherever possible.